 - Recruit new employees

 Some trade shows only last a day, but many last several.
 If you’ll be at the event for an extended time, be prepared to give the last day the same amount of attention as the first day.
 Usually, staff is energized and motivated on the first day of a trade show, but this quickly drops off.
 It’s understandable, considering people get tired of being on their feet and making small talk.
 However, some of the best connections are made on the last day of a trade show.
 People tend to be more relaxed after the initial ‘first impressions’ are made.
 The most important reason to avoid slacking in your exhibit presence, however, is that you and your booth represents your company.
 This should never be neglected.

-As you attend more trade shows, you’ll get more comfortable with the routine and what needs to be done to stay on track with your goals.
+As you attend more trade shows, you’ll get more comfortable with the routine and what to do at trade shows to stay on track with your goals.
 In the meantime, focus on proper planning and budgeting, training the right employees and dividing your resources among all days.